Skip to main content

 What to know about measurement

 Data systems across sectors do not always use the same reporting standards for race and ethnicity, which can limit the comparability and availability of data reported across sectors.
-For example, IPEDS requires postsecondary institutions to exclude students who are nonresident aliens according to the visa and citizenship information on record at the institution from race and ethnicity reporting; these students instead are classified as a separate category of nonresident aliens.
+For example, IPEDS requires postsecondary institutions to exclude from race and ethnicity reporting students who are nonresident aliens according to the visa and citizenship information on record at the institution; these students instead are classified as a separate category of nonresident aliens.
 The National Student Clearinghouse (NSC) also asks institutions to follow these guidelines established by IPEDS.
 Further, the NSC does not require institutions to report students’ race and ethnicity, and only 62 percent of 2020–2021 enrollment records reported to the NSC included this information.

-E-W systems should align their approaches to collecting and reporting race and ethnicity data.
-These systems may follow the minimum categories required by the U.S. Department of Education, which are based on guidelines by the Office of Management and Budget.
-These include collecting data on two categories for ethnicity (Latino or Hispanic or not Latino or Hispanic) and five categories for race (American Indian or Alaska Native; Asian; Black or African American; Native Hawaiian or Other Pacific Islander; White).
-Individuals may select more than one race.
-This information is then used to report on seven categories: Latino or Hispanic of any race, and—for individuals who are not Latino or Hispanic—American Indian or Alaska Native; Asian; Black or African American; Native Hawaiian or Other Pacific Islander; White; or two or more races.
-Note that this guidance requires collecting data separately on Latino or Hispanic ethnic identity and racial identity, which are not mutually exclusive categories, and reporting race and ethnicity data for all students, including nonresident aliens.
+E-W systems should align their approaches to collecting and reporting racial and ethnic data.
+These systems may follow the minimum categories required by the U.S. Department of Education, which are based on guidelines by the Office of Management and Budget last updated in 2024.
+These include collecting data on minimum categories for race and ethnicity, including Asian; Black or African American; Hispanic or Latino, Middle Eastern or North African, Native Hawaiian or Other Pacific Islander; and White.
+Individuals may select more than one group, and OMB guidance encourages the inclusion of an “Another group” detail category with a write-in option.
+They note that this is especially relevant for individuals who identify as American Indian or Alaska Native, which is not included in the updated minimum categories.
+Updates to OMB guidance in 2024 removed the requirement to collect data separately on Latino or Hispanic ethnic identity and racial identity, recognizing that these are not mutually exclusive categories.

 Source frameworks